Monday - Friday

 Before you enter your online password, we ask that you verify your personalized security image.
 This image would be one that you selected during the creation of your web account.
 Once the image you have selected is displayed, you can be confident that you are accessing our website, as opposed to a fake site that may be attempting to "phish" for your personal information.
 If you ever log in and do not see the image you've selected or the image is incorrect, STOP, do not input your password.
 Please immediately report this to your plan's customer service team.

 Note that for some sites where there exists a partner relationship, some users may seamlessly sign into their financial institution's website without seeing a security image.
 This occurs because of an industry standard technology called federated authentication which exists between your financial institution and us.
-When you securely log into your financial institution's site and wish to then view your 529 plan account, you will seamlessly and securely be transitioned to our website.
+When you securely log into your financial institution's site and wish to then view your 529 plan account, you will seamlessly and securely be transitioned to the Plan’s website.
 Users should familiarize themselves with their financial institution's security and login process to be more able to effectively identify when the process behaves differently than expected.

 If you forget your password, answering the security questions you selected when creating your account will allow you to reset your password online.
 The security questions are designed to be personal to you.
 The answers should also be easy for you to remember but hard for others to guess.
-We highly recommend that you do not use questions that may be answered by someone viewing your social media profiles or other information that may be publicly available.
+We highly recommend that you do not use questions that may be answered by someone viewing your social media profiles or other information that may be publically available.

 Whether you visit us online, or by phone, we always verify your identity before granting access to your accounts.